RasLillebo/TrumpTweetsForecastingStockMarket/README.md

 }
 maxmindf_Q <- as.data.frame(lapply(d_NNData_Q, normalize))
 ```
+### Analysis
-We then want to split our data into test and training sets.
+For our analysis, we want to split our data into test and training sets.
 I use 75% of the data for training and 25% for testing.

 ```
 smp_size <- floor(0.75 * nrow(NNN))